Marshmallows: Sweet Treats, Recipes, and Herbal Origins

 The scientific name of the common marshmallow (or marsh mallow) plant is Althaea officinalis.
-It's a flowering plant that is native to central and southern Europe, west Asia and the northern part of Africa.
-The plant has been introduced to other parts of the world.
+It's a flowering plant that is native to central and southern Europe, west Asia, and the northern part of Africa.
+The plant has been introduced to other parts of the world, including North America.
 It usually grows near the sea and is often found in salty marshes.

 The flowers of the plant have five petals.
 They are often white in colour but may be pale pink.
 The leaves are lobed and are covered with short, fine hairs on both their upper and lower surfaces.
 They have a velvety feel when touched.

-Marshmallow is thought to be safe, but a few precautions are advised when using the plant.
-There is some evidence that it may lower blood sugar, so diabetics should be very careful with marshmallow.
+When used internally as a medicine and taken in normal doses, marshmallow is classified as "likely safe" by WebMD.
+The University of Maryland says that it's "generally considered safe".
+Both sources say that a few precautions are necessary, however.
+There is some evidence that marshmallow may lower blood sugar, which could be a problem for diabetics.
+The plant interacts with certain medications.
 It may increase the amount of lithium in the body, so people taking a lithium medication need to consult their doctor before taking marshmallow.
-There is also a concern that the mucilage could interfere with the absorption of other medicines, so it shouldn’t be taken at the same time as these medications.
+There is also a concern that the mucilage could interfere with the absorption of other medicines.
+It shouldn’t be taken at the same time as these medications.